John Joseph Wardell Power: Power Institute of Fine Arts

 His estate (worth £A2 million) went to the University of Sydney, where the Power Institute of Fine Arts now bears his name.
 The Power Institute, established in 1968, is the university's art history department.
 His effect on art history in Australia was significant.

 John Power Memorial Lecture

 The inaugural John Power Memorial Lecture was delivered at the University of Sydney by American art critic Clement Greenberg in 1968.
 In the following year, Donald Brook, artist and lecturer in the history of sculpture at the Power Institute of Fine Arts, gave the second John Power lecture, "Flight from the Object".

 MCA Australia

 Part of the Power bequest provided the core funding to set up Sydney's Museum of Contemporary Art in 1989.

-2014 exhibition
+Exhibitions

-In 2014, the NLA held a retrospective exhibition of Power's work, Abstraction-Création: J.W.
-Power in Europe 1921-1938, which brought together for the first time his paintings from the University of Sydney and his sketchbooks held by the library.
+In 2014, the NLA held a retrospective exhibition of Power's work, Abstraction-Création: J. W. Power in Europe 1921–1938, which brought together for the first time his paintings from the University of Sydney and his sketchbooks held by the library.

+The Chau Chak Wing Museum in Sydney held the first comprehensive survey of Potter's art, J. W. Power: Art, war and the avant-garde, from July 2025 to February 2026.